A topic from the subject of Biochemistry in Chemistry.

 Digestive System

 The digestive system is a series of organs that work together to break down food and absorb nutrients.
-The digestive system includes the mouth, esophagus, stomach, small intestine, large intestine, and rectum.
+The major organs of the digestive system include the mouth, esophagus, stomach, small intestine, large intestine (colon), rectum, and anus.
+Accessory organs such as the liver, gallbladder, and pancreas also play crucial roles in digestion.

 Equipment and Techniques